-First, we compared multiplex and uniplex affiliation networks, which were treated as weighted and directed networks, to determine if they exhibited differences in key structural features of rhesus relationships.
+First, to validate this method, the structure of the multiplex and uniplex networks, which were treated as weighted and directed (grooming only) networks, were compared to determine if they exhibited differences in key structural features of rhesus relationships.
 For example, evidence suggests that despotic macaques such as rhesus, particularly in large groups, are likely to have grooming networks that are modular (i.e., shows subgrouping), expected to be based on kinship, and have individual network positions (i.e., eigenvector centrality) that are correlated with rank62,63.
 Therefore, we examined whether these two networks differed in the degree of clustering (Newman’s modularity, clustering coefficient), kin bias (e.g., proportion of kin (kin unweighted degree/total unweighted degree)), and associations with rank (proportion of grooming up the hierarchy, rank disparity among grooming dyads) for each of the four groups studied.
 Also, because previous research has focused on bond strength, we further examined reciprocity, strength of relationships (average edge weight), and distribution of grooming (eigenvector centralization) across these network types.
-Due to the low number of groups in the comparison, paired t-tests were used to evaluate if the multidimensional vs unidimensional network metrics were consistently different across groups.
+Due to the low number of groups in the comparison, paired t-tests were used to evaluate if network metrics were consistently different across groups.
 Normality of the differences was evaluated using the Shapiro-Wilk test, and if significant then Wilcoxon signed rank tests were used.
-As a final structural analysis, we examined the correlations between individual level network positions from these two network types (Table S2) to evaluate multicollinearity within networks and associations between networks
+Grooming and contact sitting networks were also compared.
+As a final structural analysis, we examined the correlations between individual level network positions from these two network types (Table S2) to evaluate multicollinearity within networks and associations between networks, including contact sitting networks.